nisaking03/Capstone-1-Accounting-Ledger-Application/README.md

 ## Acknowledgments

-- I had lot's of help and guidance from my teacher and classmates during this project and I owe my completion to them!
+- I had lot's of help and guidance from my teacher, Matt Christenson, and classmates during this project and I owe my completion to them!
 - Year Up United